 Any of these sound familiar?
 Many parents admit they don’t know where to begin when it comes to managing their kids’ screen time.
 And who can blame them?

-What’s more, advice from grandparents – who never had to deal with kids on screens 24/7 – must be taken with a pinch of salt.
-So — we’ve come up with a solution.
+What’s more, advice from grandparents – who never had to deal with kids on screens 24/7 – is not always relevant when it comes to technology designed to addict us.
+So, we’ve we’ve come up with a solution.
 Seven, actually.

 These proven screen time routines have been introduced successfully by many parents who wanted to help their kids manage screen time expectations easily at home.

 As you know, each child is different, which is why each routine is designed for a specific problem area that your child might be dealing with.
 Take a look at the 7 screen time routines below to see which one would best suit your child and put it into practice today!